deepik27/simple-toolchain-20210602121701501/README.md

 ## Providing feedback to IBM

-Thank you for using our IBM® IoT for Automotive SaaS service and starter apps.
+Thank you for using our IBM® IoT Connected Vehicle Insights SaaS service and starter apps.
 As well as providing samples to help you get started, we'd like to know what you and your users think about our service offering.

-The IBM IoT for Automotive Fleet Management starter application sample also includes the [Medallia](http://www.medallia.com/) Net Promoter Score (NPS) widget code, which you can choose to deploy with the apps that you develop to integrate with the service.
+The IBM IoT Connected Vehicle Insights Fleet Management starter application sample also includes the [Medallia](http://www.medallia.com/) Net Promoter Score (NPS) widget code, which you can choose to deploy with the apps that you develop to integrate with the service.

 ### The Net Promoter Score widget
-The NPS widget provides a mechanism for you and your app users to rate your overall experience with the IBM IoT for Automotive service and to provide specific feedback comments to help us to continually improve the quality of the service offering and to increase your satisfaction.
+The NPS widget provides a mechanism for you and your app users to rate your overall experience with the IBM IoT Connected Vehicle Insights service and to provide specific feedback comments to help us to continually improve the quality of the service offering and to increase your satisfaction.
 When you build an application by using our sample code, the NPS widget is automatically included in your app and provides the following user interface for providing feedback to IBM:

 ![NPS Widget](./nps_widget.gif)

-When you or your app users rate the IBM IoT for Automotive service by completing the survey in the NPS widget, the rating score, feedback comments, and customer ID are automatically submitted back to IBM.
+When you or your app users rate the IBM IoT Connected Vehicle Insights service by completing the survey in the NPS widget, the rating score, feedback comments, and customer ID are automatically submitted back to IBM.

 ### Disabling the NPS widget